zarr-developers/zarr-developers.github.io/community/index.md

 ## Join the community

-Most discussions and chats related to Zarr and its [implementations](https://github.com/zarr-developers/zarr_implementations) take place on Gitter and GitHub.
+Most discussions and chats related to Zarr and its [implementations](https://github.com/zarr-developers/zarr_implementations) take place on ZulipChat and GitHub.
 If you are looking to:

 - Interact with the maintainers, contributors and users of the project; join the ZulipChat → [here](https://ossci.zulipchat.com/)
 - Want to ask questions related to [`zarr-python`](https://github.com/zarr-developers/zarr-python) usage, create a new discussion on GitHub → [here](https://github.com/zarr-developers/zarr-python/discussions)